 There are two main reasons behind industrial pipe color coding and pipe marking:

-- To allow the metallurgy of each spool to be easily identified in the warehouse before erection
+- To allow the metallurgy of each pipe spool to be easily identified in the warehouse before erection

 - Process and utility piping can be properly and clearly identified for use by plant personnel

-Permanent colour pipe service markers shall be used for process and utility services.
+Permanent color pipe service markers shall be used for process and utility services.
 Fabricator shall provide service markers for spools produced.
 Placing the marker on the spool shall be done after piping has been installed, coated, or insulated if required.

-Colour Coding and Marking of Systems:
+Pipe Color Coding and Pipe Marking of Systems

 - Pipe shall be marked with, for example, paint, dye, or tapes for its full length

 - Flanges shall be banded (Refer Fig. 1) on the back of the flange at the intersection of the back face and the hub